NCCMNT/Graph-Algorithms/README.md

 # Graph-Algorithms
-## PRACTICE & EXERCISES from 2nd year of studies in AGH Univeristy of Cracow
 For usage of custom made tester for this repository it is needed to configure few things:
 - Setup python virtual environment: